Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_spy_spawn_weight                        1       // The weight assigned to spawning the spy ttt_hivemind_spawn_weight                   1       // The weight assigned to spawning the hive mind ttt_guesser_spawn_weight                    1       // The weight assigned to spawning the guesser
+ttt_spy_spawn_weight                        1       // The weight assigned to spawning the spy ttt_hivemind_spawn_weight                   1       // The weight assigned to spawning the hive mind ttt_guesser_spawn_weight                    1       // The weight assigned to spawning the guesser ttt_quartermaster_spawn_weight              1       // The weight assigned to spawning the quartermaster

 // (Note: Each role is limited to one player per round.)